terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 **https_privatekey:** SSL privatekey for https setup.
 Required if enable_https is true

 #### model_apikey:
-A model api key to setup authorization while inferencing the model
+A model api key to setup authorization while inferencing the model.
+Generate your own model api key.

 d.
 After you enter the fields, click "Save" button to save the project configurations of the Deployable Architecture